-Creating a any new culture in an organisation can feel daunting, particularly for industries recovering from the impact of the pandemic.
+Creating any new culture in an organisation can feel daunting, particularly for industries recovering from the impact of the pandemic.

-The questions remain; how do we inspire our team, how do we encourage trust?
+The questions remain: how do we inspire our team, how do we encourage trust?
 How do we share our green values?

 There are several leadership models and theories, but Brené Brown has highlighted 4 key skill sets every leader should possess and develop: